timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle E-Alcohol, Tobacco, and Certain Other Excise Taxes/CHAPTER 51-DISTILLED SPIRITS, WINES, AND BEER/Subchapter A-Gallonage and Occupational Taxes/PART I-GALLONAGE TAXES/Subpart C-Wines.md

 * There is hereby imposed on all wines (including imitation, substandard, or artificial wine, and compounds sold as wine) having not in excess of 24 percent of alcohol by volume, in bond in, produced in, or imported into, the United States, taxes at the rates shown in subsection (b), such taxes to be determined as of the time of removal for consumption or sale.
 All wines containing more than 24 percent of alcohol by volume shall be classed as distilled spirits and taxed accordingly.
 Subject to subsection (h), still wines shall include those wines containing not more than 0.392 gram of carbon dioxide per hundred milliliters of wine; except that the Secretary may by regulations prescribe such tolerances to this maximum limitation as may be reasonably necessary in good commercial practice.

 #### (b) Rates of tax
-* (1) On still wines containing not more than 14 percent (16 percent in the case of wine removed after December 31, 2017, and before January 1, 2021 of alcohol by volume, $1.07 per wine gallon;
+* (1) On still wines containing not more than 16 percent of alcohol by volume, $1.07 per wine gallon;

-* (2) On still wines containing more than 14 percent (16 percent in the case of wine removed after December 31, 2017, and before January 1, 2021 and not exceeding 21 percent of alcohol by volume, $1.57 per wine gallon;
+* (2) On still wines containing more than 16 percent and not exceeding 21 percent of alcohol by volume, $1.57 per wine gallon;

 * (3) On still wines containing more than 21 percent and not exceeding 24 percent of alcohol by volume, $3.15 per wine gallon;